Takezooo/Platz-Dodge/ReadMe.md

 # Platz-Dodge-Prototype

 - It's a horizontal endless dodging game inspired by raylib game examples Space Invaders and Dr. turtle & Mr. gamera.
-You can download and play it, just make sure that you have raylib installed on your computer.
+You can download and play it, if you want to run the code just make sure that you have raylib installed on your computer.
 - We took some snippets from both of the games and redesign it.

 # Title Screen